arvidn/libtorrent/branches/RC_0_13/docs/manual.rst

 ``inactivity_timeout``, if a peer is uninteresting and uninterested for longer than this number of seconds, it will be disconnected.
 Default is 10 minutes

+``unchoke_interval`` is the number of seconds between chokes/unchokes.
+On this interval, peers are re-evaluated for being choked/unchoked.
+This is defined as 30 seconds in the protocol, and it should be significantly longer than what it takes for TCP to ramp up to it's max rate.

+``optimistic_unchoke_multiplier`` is the number of unchoke intervals between each *optimistic* unchoke interval.
+On this timer, the currently optimistically unchoked peer will change.

+``announce_ip`` is the ip address passed along to trackers as the ``&ip=`` parameter.
+If left as the default (default constructed), that parameter is ommited.

+``num_want`` is the number of peers we want from each tracker request.
+It defines what is sent as the ``&num_want=`` parameter to the tracker.

+``initial_picker_threshold`` specifies the number of pieces we need before we switch to rarest first picking.
+This defaults to 4, which means the 4 first pieces in any torrent are picked at random, the following pieces are picked in rarest first order.

+``allowed_fast_set_size`` is the number of pieces we allow peers to download from us without being unchoked.

+``max_outstanding_disk_bytes_per_connection`` is the number of bytes each connection is allowed to have waiting in the disk I/O queue before it is throttled back.
+This limit is meant to stop fast internet connections to queue up bufferes indefinitely on slow hard-drives or storage.

+``handshake_timeout`` specifies the number of seconds we allow a peer to delay responding to a protocol handshake.
+If no response is received within this time, the connection is closed.

 ``use_dht_as_fallback`` determines how the DHT is used.
 If this is true (which it is by default), the DHT will only be used for torrents where